joshr120/open-deck/README.md

 - Low Profile M2 Screws used for clearance (Length is critical)

+## Smart Home Control With MQTT:
+The Open Deck can also be used as a smart home controller using MQTT.
+This can easily interface with home assitant without the Open-Deck only needing to be plugged in for power.
+Upload the example MQTT arduino sketch onto the Open Deck and enter your credentials in the code.

+A number 1-16 will be sent to the topic ```open_deck/buttons``` whenever the button is pressed.

+Images can easily be uploaded using the GUI and will be saved localy on the Open Deck.

+In the future I would like to integrate this setup into the GUI so you do not need to re-flash any firmware.

 ## 3D Printed Parts
 All parts can be printed with no supports.
 Print in the orientation shown below: